-For an International learner satisfactory progress is defined as 100% attendance and successful completion of 75% or more of your courses.
+For an international learner satisfactory progress is defined as 100% attendance and successful completion of 75% or more of your courses.

 Let Ara know when you are absent from classes or if you are sick.
-Contact your tutor or advise the Department by emailing andy.hearn@ara.ac.nz
+Contact your tutor and advise the Department Operations Administrator by emailing nzbs@ara.ac.nz